Profession: Environmental Advocate for Eco Neato | Early retirement - DOD special service

 In 1995, Eric invented an inline skate brake system while skating in Dunedin, Florida while in job training there.
 He moved near Washington D.C. to vastly explore the Smithsonian Museums and to do patent research.
 He built a prototype of his invention and wrote, prosecuted and won an appeal pro se for his patent with a "method claim", a difficult combination to achieve.
 He was awarded U.S. Utility Patent #5,860,492.
 He was an original HTML1 website designer, animation creator, video embedder and video uploader with his first website, skatebrake.com in 1996, then NoEnd.com, d.b.a.
 Controlit, Inc. in 1998 (Link 2) and an original domain broker.

 In 1998, Eric earned a Paralegal Certificate and worked as a paralegal and bonded notary public for three years.
 In 2004 he purchased his first building in Murfreesboro, Arkansas, remodeled it himself and opened his own home based computer store where he built and serviced computers and did website design.
 He adopted his dog Tippy II who greeted his customers.
 In 2005, he learned and practiced natural health techniques.
 Eric sold his building in 2008 and tried unfruitful (timing vs. time in) investments.
 In March, 2009, he took a vacation around Florida to swim with manatees, dolphins and sharks and barely escaped a rip current.
 He developed a lot overlooking Carter Lake in Colorado by laboriously self-installing underground power, a cistern and an RV, but soon sold it all.

-Eric's mother passed in June, 2009 and his father in April, 2011.
+Eric's mother passed in June, 2009 and his father in April, 2011 as his last ancestor.
 Their estate was severely neglected by nefarious siblings, crooked lawyers and a lazy judge for five years.
 In 2013, Eric found the world record sized Western sand dollar.
 Since mid 2015, he has been living and traveling in a large van he upfitted into a small motorhome on his own.